Updated August 6, 2021 12:22 PM IST

 As of June 1, 2021, Kupot Cholim generally no longer provide Corona tests for purposes of travel.

 As of June 29, Israeli citizens and toshavei keva (permanent residents) 16 years of age or older must fill out this form within 24 hours of departing Israel.
 This form is not a health declaration.
-Rather, it requires passengers to affirm that they will not travel to countries with high Covid risk.
-Currently, these countries include India, Russia, Belarus, South Africa, Mexico, Brazil and Argentina.
+Rather, it requires passengers to affirm that they will not travel to countries on the Highest Risk list.
+See the entire list here.
 Student visa holders are not required to fill out this form, even if they are recognized as residents by Bituach Leumi.